-- Assignment: An outright sale of IP, transferring ownership to another person without imposing any performance obligations. - Direct in-house use of IP: Owners of IP may commercialise

-- the IP within an existing entity already in their control.
+- Assignment: An outright sale of IP, transferring ownership to another person without imposing any performance obligations. - Direct in-house use of IP: Owners of IP may commercialise the IP within an existing entity already in their control.
 This is generally common if the IP was originally created in-house or was acquired as described above. - Licensing: Permission is granted for IP to be used on agreed terms and conditions.
-There are three types of licence (exclusive licence, non-exclusive licence and sole licence) and each comes with conditions. - Franchising: A method of distributing goods and services, where the franchisor owns the IP rights over the marketing system, service method or special product and the franchisee pays for the right to trade under a brand name. - Spin-off: Where a separate company is established to bring a technology developed by a parent company to the market.
+There are three types of licence (exclusive licence, non-exclusive licence and sole licence) and each comes with conditions. - Franchising: A method of distributing goods and services, where the franchisor owns the IP rights over the marketing system, service method or special product and the franchisee pays for the right to trade under a brand name and agrees to follow instructions on operating the franchise. - Start-up or spin-off: Where a separate company (either new (start-up) or partitioning from an existing company (spin-off)) is established to bring a technology developed by a parent company to the market.
 IP activities to be carried out for spin-offs include due diligence, confidentiality, employment contracts, assignment agreements and licence agreements.